InfoSecREDD/RadioRef-Export/README.md

 Radio settings (baudrate, max channels, memory format) are automatically configured based on CHIRP's official driver specifications.

+## GMRS/FRS Channels

+The script can generate all 22 standard GMRS/FRS channel frequencies:

+- **Channels 1-7**: Shared FRS/GMRS (462.5625-462.7125 MHz) - 2W FRS / 5W GMRS
+- **Channels 8-14**: FRS only (467.5625-467.7125 MHz) - 0.5W FRS only
+- **Channels 15-22**: Shared FRS/GMRS (462.5500-462.7250 MHz) - 2W FRS / 50W GMRS

+**Important Notes:**
+- FRS channels 1-7 and 15-22 can be used without a license
+- FRS channels 8-14 are FRS-only (0.5W maximum)
+- GMRS requires an FCC license
+- Channels 15-22 support higher power for GMRS operations (up to 50W)

+Use menu option **14** or `--gmrs-frs` in CLI mode to generate these channels.

+## NOAA Weather Channels

+The script can generate all 7 NOAA Weather Radio frequencies:

+- **162.400 MHz** - NOAA WX 1
+- **162.425 MHz** - NOAA WX 2
+- **162.450 MHz** - NOAA WX 3
+- **162.475 MHz** - NOAA WX 4
+- **162.500 MHz** - NOAA WX 5
+- **162.525 MHz** - NOAA WX 6
+- **162.550 MHz** - NOAA WX 7

+**Important Notes:**
+- Not all frequencies may be active in your area
+- Test all 7 frequencies to find which transmitter is active near you
+- You can optionally provide a ZIP code to add location-specific information to channel comments
+- Weather channels are broadcast continuously and provide weather alerts and forecasts

+Use menu option **15** or `--weather` in CLI mode to generate these channels.
+Use `--weather-zip` to add location-specific information.

 ## File Formats

 ### CHIRP CSV Format